SaiHarika16/SaiHarika16/README.md

 # Hello, I'm Sai Harika! 👋

 ## About Me

-Greetings!
+Hey!
 I am Sai Harika, a third-year student at Chaitanya Bharathi Institute of Technology (CBIT) in Hyderabad, Telangana, India.
 I am currently majoring in Artificial Intelligence and Data Science.
 My academic journey has equipped me with a solid foundation in programming and data analysis, and I am committed to continuously expanding my expertise in these areas.
 My exploration into the fields of data science and machine learning is driven by a desire to solve real-world challenges through innovative solutions.

 - 📍 Based in Hyderabad, Telangana, India
 - 🎓 Currently in my sixth semester at CBIT Hyderabad